Clemson University fraternities and sororities: Interfraternity Council

 The Interfraternity Council (IFC) is the governing body of fraternities on Clemson's campus representing fraternities from the North American Interfraternity Conference.
-The Interfraternity Council is made up of about 1,400 men.
+The Interfraternity Council is made up of about 2,000 men.
 IFC fraternities participate in rush twice a year in the fall and spring usually 1–2 weeks into each respective semester.
-Similar to the Panhellenic Council, IFC consist of six executive positions: President, Vice President, Vice President of Relations, Vice President of Rush, Vice President of Finance and Vice President of Risk.
-The council consist of representatives from all 22 chapters.
+Similar to the Panhellenic Council, IFC consist of seven executive positions: President, Vice President, Director of Philanthropy and Public Relations, Director of Membership, Director of Recruitment, Director of Finance and Vice President of Risk Management.
+The Clemson Interfraternity Council website can be accessed here.
+The council consist of representatives from all 24 chapters.

 National Pan-Hellenic Council

 The first National Pan-Hellenic Council organization chartered on the campus of Clemson University was Omega Psi Phi fraternity in 1974.
-In, 1979 the first NPHC sorority was chartered, Alpha Kappa Alpha.
-Currently there are eight organizations active on campus.
+In 1979 the first NPHC sorority chartered was Alpha Kappa Alpha.
+Currently there are eight NPHC organizations active on campus.
 The National Pan-Hellenic Council's members participate in several service and philanthropic events.
-Each year the National Pan-Hellenic Council host the Fall Fest step show and week of service.
-The NPHC is made up of over 100 men and women.
+Each year the National Pan-Hellenic Council hosts the Fall Fest step show and week of service.
+The NPHC on campus is made up of over 100 men and women.